zzbazza/instagram-scraper/README.md

 ```

 ## How to scrape Instagram
-I wrote a short introduction to this solution and how it works, it's available on [blog.apify.com](https://medium.com/p/21d05506aeb3)
+I wrote a short introduction to this solution and how it works.
+You can find it at [blog.apify.com](https://medium.com/p/21d05506aeb3)

 ## Instagram scraper - future
-In the future this solution will be extended with following features
+In the future, this solution will be extended with following features

 - Scraping and download of Instagram photos
 - Scraping of Instagram stories